Netanel103/Netanel103/README.md

   <b>Netanel's Profile</b>
 </h1>

-Hi, im Netanel, i was born in 2008 and im a student and discord bots developer!
+Hi, I'm Netanel, I was born in 2008, and I'm a student and Discord bots developer!
 Learn More: <a href="https://netanelsite.xyz">here is my website</a> :)

 <br>